Thursday, 23rd July

 It was a second consecutive day in the red for the VIX, which fell by 4.75% on Monday.
 Following on from an 8.29% slide on Friday, the VIX ended the day at 24.46.

 News updates on progress towards a COVID-19 vaccine delivered support on the day.

 The S&P500 and Dow rose by 0.84% and 0.03% respectively, while the NASDAQ rallied by 2.51%.

 The Day Ahead

-It’s a quiet day ahead on the Eurozone economic calendar.
-Key stats due out of the Eurozone are limited to Spanish unemployment change figures.
+It’s another quiet day ahead on the Eurozone economic calendar.
+There are no material stats due out of the Eurozone to provide the majors with direction.

-In the futures market, at the time of writing, the DAX30 was up by 32.5 points, with the Dow up by 19 points.
+In the futures markets, at the time of writing, the DAX was up by 59.5 points, with the Dow up by 13 points.